max-in-bc/fullstack-sample-project/README.md

                 - Even without redirection, any subsequent calls to the api will fail without proper authentication so it just makes sense to redirect users to login at this point
         - Can embed info in JWT token related to user permissions to be consumed by the backend for determining which resources the user has access to (user 1 and service 1 for example)

-# Notes on deployment
+## Notes on deployment
-I did not modify the client I sent you at all, but it is deployed to an s3 bucket with aws cloudfront helping to treat it as an spa.
+I had front end deployed to an s3 bucket with aws cloudfront helping to treat it as an spa.
 This also has the added benefit of generating a valid ssl certificate and force-redirects to https://d2p85gy4ump14i.cloudfront.net

 I modified the api slightly to be a bit more modular , and to start/stop the faux services upon user auth/on a timeout basis.
-I created a dockerfile to copy all relevant files and run the flask deployment, and this api is sitting on an AWS lightsail deployment here: https://flask-demo-api-service.fqrm6ri02mtti.us-west-2.cs.amazonlightsail.com/ .
-Id prefer not to pay extra that is now charged for adding firewall rules to lightsail deployments so this api is open to the public, since this is just a demo I figured that would be fine but I can lock it down if you prefer.
+I created a dockerfile to copy all relevant files and run the flask deployment, and this api (currently shut down) is sitting on an AWS lightsail deployment here: https://flask-demo-api-service.fqrm6ri02mtti.us-west-2.cs.amazonlightsail.com/ .